CRM ONLINE SEMINAR

 Theme: Affirming Caribbean epistemologies and methodologies - culturally relevant approaches to pedagogy, research and leadership

-The University of the West Indies, Jamaica in conjunction with The University of Trinidad and Tobago (School of Education) and the Auckland University of Technology (Pacific Media Centre) New Zealand will be hosting the second conference on Caribbean Research Methodologies on 15-16 (Thursday and Friday) October 2020 at the Faculty of Humanities and Education (UWI, Mona, Jamaica).
+The Caribbean Research Methodologies Network in conjunction with The University of the West Indies, Jamaica, The University of Trinidad and Tobago (School of Education) and the Auckland University of Technology (Pacific Media Centre), New Zealand will be hosting an online seminar on Caribbean Research Methodologies on Friday 16 October 2020.

-This conference follows on from a very successful inaugural conference held at The University of Trinidad and Tobago in September 2018.
-The conference will continue to create opportunities for academics to discuss and debate current research projects using Caribbean research methodologies, the challenges to developing and integrating the use of Caribbean research approaches in academia, and creating, managing and sustaining a space for Caribbean research methodologies.
+This seminar follows on from a very successful inaugural conference held at The University of Trinidad and Tobago in September 2018.
+The seminar will continue to create opportunities for academics to discuss and debate current research projects using Caribbean research methodologies, the challenges to developing and integrating the use of Caribbean research approaches in academia, and creating, managing and sustaining a space for Caribbean research methodologies.

 Linkages and solidarities in culturally affirming research around the world: Indigenous and local research in Africa, America, the Pacific and other regions